Node Setup

 docker stop crescendo-1

-# Start it again
+# Start the node container again

 docker start crescendo-1